- The risks of disordered eating among dancers.

 Carbohydrates are a dancer’s best source of energy.
 Complex carbs are found in plant-based foods like whole grains, fruits, veggies, legumes, nuts, and seeds.
 Whole grains are particularly high in energizing nutrients like iron, zinc, and vitamin B12.
 Read more about how dancer’s should incorporate carbs in their diet, click here.

 Fat is an essential nutrient for the body.
 Fat promotes satisfaction at meals and keeps us feeling full for longer.
 Unsaturated fats are particularly beneficial to a dancer’s body, which undergoes a great deal of wear-and-tear from high levels of physical activity.
 Read more about a dancer’s nutritional needs here.

 Dancers should create balanced snacks that incorporate a source of carbohydrates, protein, and fat.
 Pair a serving of nuts with fruit or top yogurt (or dairy alternative) with chopped nuts, dried fruit, and ground flax.
 The Dance Nutritionist® offers free resources to help dancers build balanced meals and snacks.
 Click here to learn more about healthy snacks for dancers.

 Hydration needs are dependent on the individual.
 It’s recommended that you consult with a Registered Dietitian Nutritionist to determine your needs.
 Generally, dancers can aim for at least 3 liters of water daily.
 Daily fluid needs may be higher if dancing for longer than 60 minutes and/or in hot and humid environments.
 Add a salty snack (like pretzels) and a simple carbohydrate (like fruit) to replenish electrolytes and muscle glycogen.
 If you’re a dancer looking to learn more about your hydration needs, click here.

+Yes, dancers can eat dessert and if the desire exists, dancers can even eat dessert every day!
 Dancers should strive for a lifestyle where all foods, even those more indulgent options, can fit into a balanced meal plan.
 Avoiding any one type of food (such sweets/desserts) or food group (such as bread) results in a restrictive and unsustainable lifestyle.
 Opt out of food rules and enjoy food as an experience, whether that experience is a balanced salad or a brownie sundae!
 To learn more about dancers eating dessert, click here and to learn more about sugar in a dancer’s diet, read this.